iifl-logo

 The Industrial Relations scenario continued to be cordial.
 The Company regards its employees as a great asset and accords high priority to training and development of employees.

-The information required pursuant to Section 197 of the Companies Act, 2013 ("the Act") read with Rule 5 of the Companies (Appointment and Remuneration of Managerial Personnel) Rules, 2014 in respect of employees of the Company; need not to be disclosed as it is not applicable in respect of our company.
+The information required pursuant to Section 197 of the Companies Act, 2013 ("the Act") read with Rule 5 of the Companies (Appointment and Remuneration of Managerial Personnel) Rules, 2014 in respect of employees of the Company has been disclosed.

 The company is involved in the construction of infrastructure projects.
 The company may face significant competition and margin pressures from its competitors depending on size, nature and complexity of the project and on the geographical region in which the project is to be executed.
 The failure to bid competitively may adversely affect its operations.
 Bidding high will mean it does not win contracts and bidding too low will mean incurring a loss, or operating at very thin margins.